ambition121/python/README.md

 # Beginning Python
-the processes of python(beginning python) the environment of python3.4
+the processes of python \
+the environment of python3.4